tkestack/tapp/doc/tutorial.md

 	// Default values is false.
 	ForceDeletePod bool `json:"forceDeletePod,omitempty"`

+	// AutoDeleteUnusedTemplate indicates whether auto delete templates when it is unused.
+	// Default values is false.
+	AutoDeleteUnusedTemplate bool `json:"autoDeleteUnusedTemplate,omitempty"`

+	// NeverMigrate indicates whether to migrate pods.
+If it is true, pods will never be migrated to
+	// other nodes, otherwise it depends on other conditions(e.g. pod restart policy).
+	NeverMigrate bool `json:"neverMigrate,omitempty"`

 	// volumeClaimTemplates is a list of claims that pods are allowed to reference.
 	// The StatefulSet controller is responsible for mapping network identities to
 	// claims in a way that maintains the identity of a pod.
 Every claim in